 What are your rules?

 Age - You must be at least 17 years old, the age of consent in Illinois, to attend events.
-Many events take place in bars, so you may need to be at least 19 or 21 to enter.
+Many events take place in venues that serve alcohol, so you may need to be at least 19 or 21 to enter.
 You must be 21 to drink alcohol.

 Consent - You must have explicit consent before touching anyone.
 This includes partners you have played with before.
 "Sure" does not mean "yes".
 "Maybe" does not mean "yes".
 Only an enthusiastic "yes" means "yes".
 "No" means "no".
 Don't be afraid to say "no".
 Be respectful when saying “no;” be respectful when hearing “no”.

-Discretion - Most of our meetups are in public places, so discretion is important.
+Discretion - Many of our events are in public places, so discretion is important.
 Use the word "lifestyle" instead of "swinging".
 Do not say or do anything that might draw unnecessary attention to yourself or any of the other attendees.
 After all, we are all just regular people at a bar, right? ;)